captainminh1999/record-deduplication/README.md

 * **Better Blocking:** The current blocking is minimal.
 For larger data, consider multi-step blocking (first on something broad like country or first letter of name, then on finer keys) to manage candidate volume.
 The `recordlinkage` library supports blocking on multiple keys (even combinations or sorted neighborhood indexing).
 You can implement those in `src/blocking.py`.
 * **Additional Similarity Metrics:** The more features the model has, the better it can distinguish duplicates.
 You could incorporate things like edit distance for names, Jaccard similarity for sets of words (useful for addresses or lists), or even domain-specific comparisons (if deduplicating products, compare categories; if people, compare birthdates, etc.).
 Use the `rapidfuzz` library or other text similarity libraries to compute these in `src/similarity.py`.
 Keep an eye on performance; you might not want to compute every possible metric if not needed.
 * **Different Models:** Logistic regression is straightforward, but you could try other algorithms (random forests, gradient boosting, neural nets) for the classification step.
 These might capture non-linear patterns in the features.
 However, more complex models may require more data to train effectively and are harder to interpret.
 If you do swap out the model, update `src/model.py` accordingly and ensure you still output a probability or score for each pair (for reporting).
 * **Active Learning/Feedback Loop:** In a practical setting, you might use the results from reporting to further train the model.
-For example, if the user reviews `merge_suggestions.xlsx` and confirms some pairs as true duplicates and rejects others, those could be fed back into the labels dataset to retrain and improve the model.
+For example, if the user reviews `manual_review.xlsx` and confirms some pairs as true duplicates and rejects others, those could be fed back into the labels dataset to retrain and improve the model.
 A developer could script this feedback loop externally or extend the pipeline to incorporate a manual review step where the user’s input is collected.
 * **Integration:** You may want to integrate this pipeline into a larger system (for instance, running it as part of an ETL job or a web service).
 Each module can be imported and called from other Python code.
 For example, you could `import src.preprocess` and call `src.preprocess.main(input_path="...")` from a larger application.
 The modular design supports such reuse.
 If doing so, make sure to handle the working directory or path issues (you might want to pass absolute paths for inputs/outputs in that case).

 **Code Style and Conventions:** The code is written with clarity in mind.
 There are docstrings at the top of each module explaining its purpose.
 Functions and variables have intuitive names (e.g., `_normalize_name`, `_normalize_domain` for cleaning tasks).
 If you contribute or modify, try to maintain this clarity.
 Small, pure functions for normalization make the code easier to test and reuse (notice how `_normalize_name`, `_normalize_domain`, `_normalize_phone` are separate helpers in preprocessing).